CslaGenFork/CslaGenFork/README.md

 Of course there is!
 It's brand new and it's a moving target meaning I'm adding questions every now and then.
 Read it here  (*link is missing...*)

+Miscelaneous
+---

-### About the license...
+### About the license

 CslaGenFork is GPL 2.
-The GPL license is an inheritance from the original CslaGen code generator.
-Of course you can use the generated code as you like: sell, borrow, lend or even give away.
+This means you can use the generated code as you like: sell, borrow, lend or even give away.

 ### Acknowledgements

 CslaGen couldn't exist without the free CodeSmith DLL.
 Great care was taken in not breaching the CodeSmith license agreement neither by CslaGenFork nor by anyone using it, Thank you CodeSmith.

 ![](https://raw.github.com/CslaGenFork/CslaGenFork/master/Support/Home/Home_ReSharper.png)